Physicians-for-Human-Rights/MediCapt/infrastructure/docs/records.md

 tracking users.
 While sensitive, this data is not patient PHI/PII and is not discussed further in this document.

-NB User managers and form designers have no access to patient PHI/PII
+NB Managers and form designers have no access to patient PHI/PII

 ### Healthcare providers

 Providers have access to all data for all locations that they are registered with.
 Providers may review old records.
-All data access is logged and can be reviewed through the user manager account.
+All data access is logged and can be reviewed through the manager account.

 A provider can be registered in multiple locations.
 Providers can share data with one another within location or across locations.
 When a record is shared